IPGeolocation/ip-geolocation-api-jquery-sdk/README.md

     console.log(response);
 }

-// Query geolocation for the calling machine's IP address with an API key (optional, if you're using "Request Origin" feature at IP Geolocation API) getGeolocation(handleResponse, "YOUR_API_KEY");
+// Get geolocation for the calling machine's IP address with an API key (optional, if you're using "Request Origin" feature at IP Geolocation API) getGeolocation(handleResponse, "YOUR_API_KEY");

-// To use the "Request Origin" feature at IP Geolocation API, you skip the API key parameter. getGeolocation(handleResponse);
+// Don't pass the API key if you're using the "Request Origin" feature at IP Geolocation API getGeolocation(handleResponse);

 // Toggle API calls' async behavior.
 By default, async is true. setAsync(false)

+// Get geolocation for an IP address "1.1.1.1" setIPAddressParameter("1.1.1.1");
+getGeolocation(handleResponse, "YOUR_API_KEY");

-// Query geolocation for an IP address e.g., "1.1.1.1"
+// Get geolocation for an IP address "1.1.1.1" in Russian language ** setLanguageParameter("ru");
 setIPAddressParameter("1.1.1.1");
 getGeolocation(handleResponse, "YOUR_API_KEY");

-// Query only specific geolocation fields e.g., "country_code2,time_zone,currency" for the calling machine's IP address setFieldsParameter("geo,time_zone,currency");
+// Get the specific geolocation fields "country_code2,time_zone,currency" for the calling machine's IP address setFieldsParameter("geo,time_zone,currency");
 getGeolocation(handleResponse, "YOUR_API_KEY");

-// Query only specific fields like "country_code2,time_zone,currency" for an IP address like "1.1.1.1" and skip the "ip" field in the response setFieldsParameter("geo,time_zone,currency");
+// Get the specified geolocaiton fields like "country_code2,time_zone,currency" for an IP address "1.1.1.1" and skip the "ip" field in the response setFieldsParameter("geo,time_zone,currency");
 setIPAddressParameter("1.1.1.1");
 setExcludesParameter("ip");